 Figure 6.
-(Upper) Participants in the tephra meeting held in Brives-Charenac, France, in August, 1998.
-Photo: Jean-Paul Raynal.
-(Lower) (Left) Part of cover page for programme/abstracts volume of the meeting, The COT logo - a three-armed bubble-junction (cuspate) glass shard with an electron probe (or laser) beam spot on it - was designed by Paul van den Bogaard (Germany).
-(Right) After COT became INTAV in 2007, cartographer Betty-Ann Kamp (University of Waikato) updated the logo in 2008 as shown here.
+(Top) Participants of the tephra meeting held in Brives-Charensac, France, in August 1998 (photo credit: Jean-Paul Raynal).
+(Bottom left) Part of the cover page for the programme/abstracts volume of the meeting: the COT logo - a three-armed bubble-junction (cuspate) glass shard with an electron probe (or laser) beam spot on it - was designed by Paul van den Bogaard (Germany).
+(Bottom right) After COT became INTAV in 2007, cartographer Betty-Ann Kamp (University of Waikato) updated the logo in 2008, as shown here.

-By this time, a logo for the commission had been developed by Paul van den Bogaard (Fig. 6), possibly in anticipation of the tephra-based field trip to the Eifel Volcanic Field undertaken prior to the Berlin INQUA Congress held in August, 1995 (Lowe, 1995).
-The Brives-Charenac conference was followed by a three-day post-conference field trip across the Massif Central volcanic fields.
+tion of the tephra-based field trip to the Eifel Volcanic Field undertaken prior to the Berlin INQUA Congress held in August 1995 (Lowe, 1995).
+The Brives-Charensac conference was followed by a 3 d post-conference field trip across the Massif Central volcanic fields.
 Although it had been originally planned that the conference proceedings would appear in the journal Quaternaire, the large number of papers accepted, 27 in total, rendered that option impractical.
-Remarkably, a new journal, Les Dossiers de l'Archaéo-Logis, was established in which all the papers were eventually published (Juvigné and Raynal, 2001a, b).
+Remarkably, a new journal, Les Dossiers de l'Archaéo-Logis, was established in which all of the papers were eventually published (Juvigné and Raynal, 2001a, b).